 Its really easy to put your own work to the back of the queue, to not give it your full attention, or to put it off because you’ve been working all day, you’re knackered, and you want a break.
 If you’re doing your own marketing and you don’t make the time to do it eventually you will be short of clients and wishing you had.

-I get the vast majority of my clients through referrals, but I’m well aware that I have to have the basics of my ongoing marketing (website, emails, business cards, some advertising, social media activity etc) in place ready for the inevitable dry spell.
-As a freelancer, you have to take responsibility for your own success.
+The majority of our clients come through referrals, but I’m well aware that I have to have the basics of my ongoing marketing (website, emails, business cards, some advertising, social media activity etc) in place ready for the inevitable dry spell.
+As a consultant, you have to take responsibility for your own success.

 30 seconds to spare?
 Log onto Twitter and tell your followers what you’re working on.
 If you’ve got 5 minutes, phone a sales prospect.
 If you’ve got 10 minutes, why not write a blog post?
 If you’ve got a couple of hours, review your business cards / flyers / sales letters / whatever.
 You get the idea